Allow customization of the shutdown command UPS/NUT uses to take down the system

 If you want it to shutdown the system you should include the shutdown command in the script.

 In my case I run a script to shutdown all freenas dependant VMS and then use the hypervisor shutdown command to shutdown freenas vs actually shutting it down with a command.

 #14 Updated by Jan Stevenson about 3 years ago

 Thanks Zach.
 It was unclear to me if the shutdown would then get called automatically in succession by upsmon.
 For instance given this in upsmon.conf, for example:

 It seemed that a different monitoring event sent via upssched would trigger this later.

 I can see where adding the actual call to 'shutdown' of the FreeNAS box to script defined by SHUTDOWNCMD in upsmon.conf file could get the job done, but it seemed like it would be automatic later based on a different event?

-#15 Updated by Zach Brown almost 3 years ago
+#15 Updated by Zach Brown about 3 years ago

 I'm pretty sure the command is intended to be the one to shutdown the box.
 It gives the user the flexibility to do something first or the shutdown command may not be consistent from one box/distro to another.
 It works perfectly for me as I have set the shutdown to commence when there is about 10 minutes of runtime left in my ups.
 My script issues the shutdown command to all the VMS that are dependant on freenas and when they are all down it issues the shutdown command to freenas.
 I have freenas running on VMware serving NFS back to VMware to store virtual disks.
 Everything is shut down in the right order so I don't trash VMS sitting on freenas by shutting it down too soon.
 Once this is in, I'll contribute the script.
 It actually works with freenas' built in VMware support.